 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Darty reported total carbon emissions of approximately 3,736,811,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 3,720,821,000 kg CO2e.
-Scope 1 emissions were approximately 15,251,000 kg CO2e, while Scope 2 emissions totalled around 14,515,000 kg CO2e.
+In 2024, Darty reported total carbon emissions of approximately 3,736,811,000 kg CO2e, with Scope 1 emissions at about 15,251,000 kg CO2e, Scope 2 emissions at approximately 14,515,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 3,720,821,000 kg CO2e.
 This represents a slight increase from 2023, where total emissions were about 3,400,159,000 kg CO2e.
-Darty has set ambitious climate commitments, aiming for carbon neutrality by 2050.
-In the near term, the company plans to reduce its Scope 1 and Scope 2 emissions by 50% by 2030, using 2019 as the baseline year.
-Additionally, Darty is targeting a 50% reduction in CO2 emissions related to site transportation and energy by 2030, also compared to 2019 levels.
-For Scope 3 emissions, Darty aims to reduce emissions from the use of sold products by 22% per product sold by 2030.
-These commitments align with industry standards and reflect Darty's dedication to addressing climate change and reducing its overall carbon footprint.
+Darty has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 50% by 2030, using 2019 as the baseline year.
+This target is part of a broader strategy that includes ensuring that 80% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2026.
+Additionally, Darty aims to reduce Scope 3 emissions from the use of sold products by 22% per product sold by 2030.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect Darty's dedication to addressing climate change and reducing its carbon footprint across all scopes of emissions.
+The company is actively working towards achieving these targets, with progress monitored regularly.

 Access structured emissions data, company-specific emission factors, and source documents